M&G Investment Management Ltd. Sells 1,444,605 Shares of Kosmos Energy Ltd. (NYSE:KOS)

-M&G Investment Management Ltd. trimmed its position in shares of Kosmos Energy Ltd. (NYSE:KOS) by 9.5% in the 4th quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission.
+M&G Investment Management Ltd. cut its holdings in Kosmos Energy Ltd. (NYSE:KOS) by 9.5% in the 4th quarter, according to its most recent Form 13F filing with the Securities & Exchange Commission.
 The fund owned 13,712,090 shares of the oil and gas producer’s stock after selling 1,444,605 shares during the period.
-M&G Investment Management Ltd. owned about 3.38% of Kosmos Energy worth $27,424,000 as of its most recent SEC filing.
+M&G Investment Management Ltd. owned approximately 3.38% of Kosmos Energy worth $27,424,000 at the end of the most recent reporting period.

-Several other large investors have also recently modified their holdings of KOS.
-Metropolitan Life Insurance Co NY bought a new position in shares of Kosmos Energy during the first quarter valued at about $54,000.
-Bank of America Corp DE raised its stake in shares of Kosmos Energy by 16.1% during the second quarter.
-Bank of America Corp DE now owns 844,909 shares of the oil and gas producer’s stock valued at $1,403,000 after acquiring an additional 117,293 shares during the last quarter.
-Dupont Capital Management Corp bought a new position in shares of Kosmos Energy during the third quarter valued at about $149,000.
-BNP Paribas Arbitrage SA raised its stake in shares of Kosmos Energy by 115.8% during the third quarter.
-BNP Paribas Arbitrage SA now owns 160,226 shares of the oil and gas producer’s stock valued at $156,000 after acquiring an additional 85,977 shares during the last quarter.
-Finally, Teacher Retirement System of Texas raised its stake in shares of Kosmos Energy by 62.4% during the third quarter.
-Teacher Retirement System of Texas now owns 525,234 shares of the oil and gas producer’s stock valued at $512,000 after acquiring an additional 201,850 shares during the last quarter.
-80.36% of the stock is owned by hedge funds and other institutional investors.
+A number of other institutional investors have also bought and sold shares of the business.
+BlackRock Inc. lifted its stake in Kosmos Energy by 19.5% in the third quarter.
+BlackRock Inc. now owns 51,946,260 shares of the oil and gas producer’s stock worth $50,678,000 after purchasing an additional 8,459,044 shares during the last quarter.
+State Street Corp lifted its stake in Kosmos Energy by 30.4% in the third quarter.
+State Street Corp now owns 19,297,188 shares of the oil and gas producer’s stock worth $18,826,000 after purchasing an additional 4,503,096 shares during the last quarter.
+Charles Schwab Investment Management Inc. lifted its stake in Kosmos Energy by 16.8% in the third quarter.
+Charles Schwab Investment Management Inc. now owns 3,974,819 shares of the oil and gas producer’s stock worth $3,878,000 after purchasing an additional 572,792 shares during the last quarter.
+Morgan Stanley lifted its stake in Kosmos Energy by 31.4% in the third quarter.
+Morgan Stanley now owns 3,901,602 shares of the oil and gas producer’s stock worth $3,806,000 after purchasing an additional 932,753 shares during the last quarter.
+Finally, California Public Employees Retirement System raised its stake in shares of Kosmos Energy by 3.9% during the third quarter.
+California Public Employees Retirement System now owns 955,020 shares of the oil and gas producer’s stock valued at $932,000 after acquiring an additional 36,111 shares during the last quarter.
+80.36% of the stock is owned by institutional investors and hedge funds.

-Several equities analysts recently issued reports on the stock.
-Renaissance Capital cut shares of Kosmos Energy from a “buy” rating to a “hold” rating and set a $2.30 price target on the stock. in a research report on Wednesday, December 16th.
-Panmure Gordon assumed coverage on shares of Kosmos Energy in a research report on Wednesday, December 16th.
+Several equities analysts have recently commented on the stock.
+Renaissance Capital downgraded shares of Kosmos Energy from a “buy” rating to a “hold” rating and set a $2.30 price objective for the company. in a research note on Wednesday, December 16th.
+Berenberg Bank reaffirmed a “buy” rating on shares of Kosmos Energy in a research note on Wednesday, December 9th.
+Zacks Investment Research downgraded shares of Kosmos Energy from a “hold” rating to a “sell” rating in a research note on Friday, January 29th.
+Finally, Panmure Gordon assumed coverage on shares of Kosmos Energy in a research report on Wednesday, December 16th.
 They set a “buy” rating and a $2.89 price target on the stock.
-Zacks Investment Research cut shares of Kosmos Energy from a “hold” rating to a “sell” rating in a research report on Friday, January 29th.
-Finally, Berenberg Bank reiterated a “buy” rating on shares of Kosmos Energy in a research report on Wednesday, December 9th.
-One investment analyst has rated the stock with a sell rating, eight have issued a hold rating and three have assigned a buy rating to the company.
-The stock has a consensus rating of “Hold” and a consensus price target of $2.50.
+One analyst has rated the stock with a sell rating, eight have issued a hold rating and three have given a buy rating to the company’s stock.
+The stock has a consensus rating of “Hold” and a consensus target price of $2.50.

-Kosmos Energy (NYSE:KOS) last issued its quarterly earnings data on Monday, November 9th.
-The oil and gas producer reported ($0.12) earnings per share for the quarter, missing the Zacks’ consensus estimate of ($0.08) by ($0.04).
-The company had revenue of $224.79 million for the quarter.
-Kosmos Energy had a negative net margin of 45.99% and a negative return on equity of 41.86%.
-As a group, sell-side analysts anticipate that Kosmos Energy Ltd. will post -0.67 earnings per share for the current year.

 Kosmos Energy Ltd., a deepwater independent oil and gas exploration and production company, focuses along the Atlantic Margins.
 The company's primary assets include production offshore Ghana, Equatorial Guinea, and U.S. Gulf of Mexico, as well as a gas development offshore Mauritania and Senegal.